-Day 4 Depart Rwanda
+Day 4 Depart Uganda

 1 Breakfast, 1 Lunch

-Transfer from Bwindi lodge to the Kihihi airstrip, approximate transfer time of 2 hours.
+Transfer from Bwindi lodge to the Kihihi airstrip, an approximate transfer time of 2 hours.
 Leave with the 09:45 am (arrive at 11:25 am) or 14:05 pm (arrive at 15:55 pm) return flight to Entebbe and connect in time for your return flight.